-Yellow River Conservancy Programs
+Yellow River Protection Conservancy Programs

 Guardians of the River

 This land and water protection program offers recognition, encouragement, and grants to private landowners.
-We put a star on our “Big Watershed Map” for every landowner using one of seven land protection methods.
+We put a star on our “Big Watershed Map” for every landowner using one of eight land protection methods.
 Deed restrictions and conservation easements may qualify for a Yellow River Protection Conservancy (YRPC) grant to defray land protection expenses.

 Buy-Protect-Sell-Repeat